vcostin/pic-gallery/docs/hooks-refactoring-todo.md

 ## Medium Priority

-- [ ] Consolidate existing `useGalleryImages` hooks into a single implementation
+- [x] Consolidate existing `useGalleryImages` hooks into a single implementation
-  - Remove the duplicate implementation in `hooks/useGallery.ts` or `hooks.ts`
+  - The implementation in `hooks.ts` is now properly deprecated with JSDoc comments
-  - Update imports to point to the consolidated implementation
+  - All components have been updated to use `useEnhancedGalleryImages` from `hooks/useEnhancedGallery.ts`
+  - Old implementation remains (marked as deprecated) for backward compatibility

 - [x] Add API call to persist image removal in `removeImage` of `useEnhancedGalleryImages`
   - Implemented image removal in the GalleryService